programminghistorian/jekyll/lessons/cleaning-data-with-openrefine.md

 It is important to fully understand the rows/records paradigm.
 Make the Record ID column visible to see what is going on.
 You can switch between 'rows' and 'records' view by clicking on the so-labelled links just above the column headers.
-In the ‘rows view’, each row represents a couple of Record IDs and a single Category, enabling manipulation of each one individually.
+In the 'rows view', each row represents a couple of Record IDs and a single Category, enabling manipulation of each one individually.
 The 'records view' has an entry for each Record ID, which can have different categories on different rows (grouped together in grey or white), but each record is manipulated as a whole.
 Concretely, there now are 170,167 category assignments (rows), spread over 75,736 collection items (records).
-You maybe noticed that we are 9 records up from the original 75,727, but don’t worry about that for the time being, we will come back to this small difference later.
+You maybe noticed that we are 9 records up from the original 75,727, but don't worry about that for the time being, we will come back to this small difference later.

 ### Facetting and clustering